gnodev: Your Gno Development Companion

 Usage

-Run gnodev followed by any specific options and/or package paths.
-The examples directory is loaded automatically.
-Use --minimal to prevent this.
+Run gnodev followed by any specific options and/or package directories.
+Packages from the examples

 Example: